Upcoming Info Sessions

 We developed a proven customized set of workshops designed to strengthen your application and interviewing skills, as well as help you find an internship that match your professional goals.
 Cawley also offers personalized coaching throughout the process, with CALL staff coaching you throughout your internship.
 In addition to our staffs, we work in partnership with units and departments across the university to help secure you a spot at your dream internship.
 CALL staff also works with your internship site to establish the quality of the internship experience, including expectations, goals and deliverables.

-Students live at the NYU dorm, on 13th and L Streets, NW.
-The dorm features 24-hour professionally-trained support staff, full kitchens, and social and classroom spaces.
+Students live at Georgetown’s 55 H St NW residence hall.
+The dorm features 24-hour professionally-trained support staff, full kitchens, and social spaces.

 Financial aid works the same at The CALL as it does on the Hilltop campus.